Developing a Foundation of Vector Symbolic Architectures Using Category Theory: Background

 \section{Background}

-Vector Symbolic Architectures\footnote{Terminology attributed to~\cite{Gayler2003}, VSAs are also known as Hyperdimensional Computing (HDC)\cite{kanerva2009hyperdimensional}, and more recently, Vector Symbolic Algebras\cite{furlong2023bridging}.} arose as an attempt to address the problem in cognitive science of how human behaviour can be characterised by rules and symbolic reasoning, but be implemented in neural networks, which rely on manipulating vector representations and engage in similarity-based reasoning~\cite{smolensky1988proper}.
-At their core, VSAs use randomly generated vectors to represent variables and the values they take on (also called \enquote{slots} and \enquote{fillers}).
+VSAs\footnote{Terminology attributed to~\cite{Gayler2003}, VSAs are also known as Hyperdimensional Computing (HDC)\cite{kanerva2009hyperdimensional}, and more recently, Vector Symbolic Algebras\cite{furlong2023bridging}.} address the problem of how human behaviour can be characterised by rules and symbolic reasoning, but be implemented in neural networks, which rely on manipulating vector representations and engage in similarity-based reasoning~\cite{smolensky1988proper}.
+VSAs use randomly generated vectors to represent variables and the values they take on (also called \enquote{slots} and \enquote{fillers}).
 These base symbols are composed into higher-level representations using a fixed set of algebraic operations.